hgm-king/gheedorah/doco/PRODUCT.md

 When a shop keeper is looking to use our service, we will need to follow the **authentication flow** outlined in the [Shopify documentation](https://shopify.dev/apps/auth/oauth).
 We will need to decide what sort of *scopes/permissions* we will need to request from the shop.

 After we are authenticated, our service will receive an *access token* from Shopify that needs to be saved.
 It will be valid as long as the shop has our service installed.
-When it comes time to do any sort of operations with the shop's API, we will need to request a [session token](https://shopify.dev/apps/auth/session-tokens).
-This flow will repeat whenever the token becomes invalid.
+When it comes time to do any sort of operations with the shop's API, we will use this token in the form of a header.

-It is important to keep in mind while developing that we will compose reusable services to follow the flow for each of these.
-This will save us time to adopt other e-commerce platforms.
+Once we have access, we can then get our hands on everything within the requested scopes for the shop's [Admin API](https://shopify.dev/api/admin).
+Personally, a

-Throughout these two main flows, we will need to handle various scenarios in which something may go wrong.
+Throughout this main flow, we will need to handle various scenarios in which something may go wrong.
 Here is a working list of things that could go wrong:
 - The shop uninstalls the application (we would not be able to get a working session token)
 - The shop does not complete the authentication process (database entries will be left incomplete)